 Have you been to Lake Cushman, or have any recommendations for hiking trails or things to do?
 Let me know in a comment below!

-For more adventures nearby, check out these posts:
+For more adventures on the Olympic Peninsula, check out these posts:

 Pin Any of These photo to save this guide to Exploring Lake Cushman for later!